-As a retailer who ships to your customers, have you struggled to decode which carrier is the best for your business?
+As a retailer who ships to your customers, have you struggled to choose the carrier that suits best for your business?

 Luckily, there aren’t hundreds of companies for you to skim through and choose the ultimate one, which is obviously a tedious process.

-There are four basic choices for you — namely, DHL, FedEx, UPS, and USPS.
+There are three basic choices for you — namely, DHL, FedEx, and UPS.

-DHL, FedEx, and UPS, the three private giants, have been in business for decades.
-They’ve transported billions of parcels.
-And yet, there remain doubts aplenty about each of their strengths and weaknesses.
+The three private giants have been in business for decades and have transported billions of parcels.
+Yet, there remain doubts aplenty about each of their strengths and weaknesses.

 What about USPS, you ask?